slint-ui/slint/docs/reference/src/language/builtins/elements.md

 -   **`cursor-position-changed(Point)`**: The cursor was moved to the new (x, y) position described by the [_`Point`_](structs.md#point) argument.
 -   **`edited()`**: Invoked when the text has changed because the user modified it.
+-   **`selected()`**: Invoked when mouse key is released if at least one character selected or when text was selected by keyboard shortcuts.

 ### Example